freemansoft/flutter_asset_demo/README.md

 ]
 ```

-Files in lib will be backaged up with the app.
+Files in lib will be packaged up with the app but they only appear to the AssetManager if you add them to the assets in `pubspec.yaml`.
 You must add them to the asset list if you want them to be picked up by AssetManager or show up in the AssetManifest.

 ## Assets seen from an app